T8 React Router

 });

-In such a setup, arbitrary relations between the routes are seen and managed directly, allowing for fine-grained control, including sharing or filtering out certain parameters.
+Such a setup doesn't impose specific implicit relations between the routes (like parameter inheritance) ahead of time.
+The relations between the routes, as arbitrary as they can be, are seen and managed directly, allowing for fine-grained control, including sharing or filtering out certain parameters, without the need to work around implicit constraints.